13 Tips To Guard Your Business Against Chargeback

 Clearer is the refund and returns policy, better will be the communication and it will protect you from chargeback as well.
 As far as refund policy is concerned, it is better to print it on the receipt directly.
 If not possible, stamp it near customer’s signature.

 Receipt deposit: To avoid chargeback, deposit receipts as soon as possible.
 Make it a point that all the receipts are deposited within a day or two.

 Cancellation request: It is a good practice to honor all customer requests to cancel recurring billing and provide them with a written statement for the same with a date on it.
 Delay on it can put you at risk for a chargeback.

 If, due to any reason, there is a gap between the time payment was made and the time when the product was delivered, it is advisable to inform the customer about the same in written and if possible, also let the customer know the new expected date.

 Out of stock: If in case, the product is out of stock or unavailable due to any reason, it is important to intimate the customer about the same and ask them whether they would like to cancel the order or would like to purchase another item instead.
 Keep in mind that without customer’s permission do not send any substitute product.
 This will help in reducing chargeback risk.

-Shipment: Never deposit the money you have charged from customer before product being shipped to the customer.
-Streamline shipping process in order to get the product out to customer as quickly as possible.
-There are chances of customer getting upset for paying before receiving the product.
+Never deposit the money you have charged from the customer before product being shipped to the customer.
+Streamline shipping process in order to get the product out to the customer as quickly as possible.
+There are chances of a customer getting upset about paying before receiving the product.